MythiliPalanisamy/Scraping/README.md

 * retrived informations of country list and leader list with the help of user cookie.
 * from leaders list filtered their wikipedia url and scraped the first paragraph.(not from API but from the root link)
 * sanitized output with regex.
+*created session instead of cookie.
+*saved the work in .json file.

+# Situation
+this project was done as a part of AI Bootcamp at Becode.org